 How exactly do orthodox Lutherans view the institution of marriage?
 How do mainline church members?
 What do the largest Lutheran denominations say about marriage and divorce?
 Keep reading to learn the answers to these questions and others.

-What is the Lutheran view of marriage?
+What is the Lutheran View of Marriage?

 For this reason, all people — believers and non-believers alike, can partake in it.
-At the same time, marriage for Christians holds special value, as it reflects Christ’s love for the church.
+At the same time, marriage for Christians holds unique value, reflecting Christ’s love for the church.
 (Also see Do Lutherans Drink Alcohol?)

 Yes.
 In recent years, modern Lutheran denominations have held divergent views concerning homosexuality.
-The Evangelical Lutheran Church in America, the “mainline” Lutheran denomination, has revised their definition of marriage to include homosexual unions.
+For example, the Evangelical Lutheran Church in America, the “mainline” Lutheran denomination, has revised its definition of marriage to include homosexual unions.

-Does the LCMS and the WELS support same-sex marriage?
-The acceptance of homosexuality as a valid sexual expression diverges from the views of the two other primary Lutheran denominations in the United States: the Lutheran Church Missouri Synod and the Wisconsin Evangelical Lutheran Synod.
+Accepting homosexuality as a valid sexual expression diverges from the views of the two other primary Lutheran denominations in the United States: the Lutheran Church Missouri Synod and the Wisconsin Evangelical Lutheran Synod.
 These two denominations still define marriage as only existing between a man and a woman.

-Can Lutherans marry Catholics?
+Can Lutherans Marry Catholics?